 Features of a practical financial forecast

-1. Understand the financial and economic resources needed to achieve planned results
+1. Helping you understand the financial and economic resources needed to achieve planned results

 A full set of forecasted financials tells you what resources are needed to achieve your anticipated results.
 The data will show:

-- What your organization’s cash position will be as a result of the planned operations
+- What your business’s cash position will be as a result of the planned operations

 - What additional capital or financing is required to support the operations